CEDS Resource Library

 Source: "Using a Logical Framework Approach," www.freshminds.co.uk

-CEDS Resource and Training Archive: This site from the National Association of Development Organizations (NADO) houses webinars, publications, presentations and more on the CEDS and resilience.
+CEDS Central–Resource and Training Archive: This site from the National Association of Development Organizations (NADO) houses reports, case studies, videos, webinars and presentation materials on planning, developing and implementing the CEDS.

 Logical framework project starter: The U.S. Agency for International Development (USAID) has resources for one doing project or program design, planning and evaluation.